-PPT2006 - Turbine Engine Systems | 4 Semester Credits (58 Didactic Hours, 65.5 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002, GEN1003, AFP1001, PPT2005 This course covers topics including turbine engine instrument systems, lubrication systems, fuel metering, ignition and starting systems.
+PPT2006LAB - Turbine Engine Systems Lab | 2 Semester Credits (65.5 Lab Hours) Prerequisites: MAT1001, PHY1001, GEN1001LEC, GEN1001LAB, GEN1002LEC, GEN1002LAB, GEN1003LEC, GEN1003LAB, AFP1001LEC, AFP1001LAB, PPT2005LEC, PPT2005LAB Corequisite: PPT2006LEC

+This course covers the lab requirements for turbine engine instrument systems, lubrication systems, fuel metering, ignition and starting systems.
 Also, included in this course are techniques for turbine engine inspections as well as turbine engine removal and replacement.
 A variety of lab projects including operation, maintenance and troubleshooting of the turbine engine and its systems enhance learning of course lessons.
 This course also includes a review and testing component which will aid the student in preparation for FAA certification exams.
-Upon successful completion of this course, students should be able to explain the operation and troubleshoot turbine engine lubrication, fuel metering, ignition and starting, engine instruments, and conduct maintenance and troubleshooting operations.
+Upon successful completion of this course, students should be able to perform the operation and inspection of the turbine engine lubrication, fuel metering, ignition and starting, engine instruments, and conduct maintenance and troubleshooting operations.